Generate data according to a RDF schema

 - Resource that must be unique for each data provider must follow these conventions:

-is a unique identifier defined by the data provider.
+is the unique identifier defined by the data provider

 Examples of instantiation of unique data resources: